 Actually, it did last.
 In fact, that heel turn was the catalyst to the most success Henry has ever enjoyed throughout his long career with World Wrestling Entertainment (WWE).
 He was quickly made number one contender for the world heavyweight championship and Randy Orton, the titleholder at the time, put him over clean at consecutive pay-per-views to establish him as the biggest heel on the entire roster, brands be damned.

-Henry used a gimmick the Creative team stole from Brodus Clay where he would destroy his opponents thus inducting them into the "Hall of Pain."
-Merchandise was made and Henry was suddenly the top dog on Smackdown, running wild and cutting some of the best promos of his career.
+Henry used a gimmick the creative team stole from Brodus Clay where he would absolutely decimate his opponents, thus inducting them into the "Hall of Pain."
+Merchandise was made and Henry was suddenly the top dog on SmackDown, running wild and cutting some of the best promos of his career.
 He was believable as a monster and with plenty of opponents to work his style, he got over well.

-Unfortunately, the injury bug just wouldn't leave him alone and he lost the world heavyweight title to Big Show at TLC last year.
-After going through a period where he was working through injuries when he clearly shouldn't have been, Henry finally took time off to get surgery just last month.
+Unfortunately, the injury bug just wouldn't leave him alone and he lost the world heavyweight title to Big Show at TLC later that year.
+After going through a period where he was working through injuries when he clearly shouldn't have been, Henry finally took time off to get surgery.
 He teased retirement initially but later recanted and promised to come back looking better than ever.

 Once he returned, he was good but not nearly at the same level he was at as champion and yet another injury knocked him out and put "huge heat" on him within WWE, no different than early in his career.